More Effective Corporate Training Creates More Effective Performance

 This greatly improves your chances of ensuring the new skills are effectively transferred back to the workplace.

-Otherwise, workers quickly lose the incentive to make the effort required to adopt new behaviors.
+A long, but important list.
+Otherwise, workers quickly lose the motivation to make the effort required to adopt new behaviors.

 The Bottom Line – Is More Effective Training the Answer?

-Like most performance issues, the answer to improvements in TSA screening most likely contains a combination of actions related to clear goals/roles/processes, improved technology, better trained employees and aligned performance metrics and rewards.
+Like most performance issues, the answer to improvements in TSA screening most likely contains a combination of actions related to clear goals, agreed upon roles, streamlined processes, improved technology, better trained employees, and aligned performance metrics and rewards.
 Training by itself is rarely the answer to changing behavior and performance.

-To learn more about more effective training best practices, download The Top 3 Steps to as Smarter Training Initiative According to Executives
+To learn more about more effective training best practices, download The Top 3 Steps to Smarter Training Initiatives According to Executives

 Get key strategy, culture, and talent tools from industry experts that work